vicxruiz/mobile-coding-challenge/README.md

   * Repository description
   * Numbers of stars for the repo.
   * Username and avatar of the owner.
-* [BONUS] As a User I should be able to keep scrolling and new results should appear (pagination).
+* [BONUS] As a User I should be able to see latest results when app is offline.

 ## Things to keep in mind 🚨
 * Features are less important than code quality.
 Put more focus on code quality and less on speed and number of features implemented.